ken107/CarND-MPC-Project/README.md

 ![curve left](img/figure_1.png)

 During this step, I also tuned the weights of the various components of the cost function.
 Once I was happy with the parameter settings, I moved the code into the project.
-The rest of the work involved coordinate transformation, polynomial fitting, setting up initial state, and handling latency.
+The remaining work involved coordinate transformation, polynomial fitting, setting up the initial state, and handling latency.

 ### Model Description